vwueest/piper-tts/README.md

 # Piper for text to speech

 Ever want to read an article, but actually have some dishes or other manual task to do?
 No problem, just use Piper-TTS to listen to it instead.

-Piper-TTS is lightweight, easy script to read marked text to you!
-Mark, hit shortcut, listen ...
+Piper-TTS is a lightweight, easy script to read marked text to you!
+Mark, hit shortcut, listen ... 🗣️💬

-Based on the popular [piper project](https://github.com/rhasspy/piper).
+Piper-TTS is based on the popular [piper project](https://github.com/rhasspy/piper).

 ## Installation